WpgTech/gilfoyle/README.md

 - Add/Update any new environment variables in `/opt/hubot/gilfoyle/.env`
 - `cd /opt/hubot/gilfoyle && git pull origin master`
 - Restart the bot `sudo systemctl restart gilfoyle.service`

+#to build it
+docker build . -t gilfoyle

+#to test it
+docker run gilfoyle /usr/local/bin/npm test

+#to run it (interactively)
+docker run -it --env-file .env gilfoyle